rust-lang/rfcs/text/3127-trim-paths.md

 - `macro` - apply remappings to the expansion of `std::file!()` macro.
 This is where paths in embedded panic messages come from
 - `debuginfo` - apply remappings to debug information, wherever they may be written to
+- `unsplit-debuginfo` - apply to remappings to debug information only when they are written to compiled executables or libraries, but not when they are in split files
-- `split-debuginfo-file` - when `split-debuginfo=packed` or `unpacked`, apply remappings to the paths pointing to these split debug information files
+- `split-debuginfo-file` - apply remappings to the paths pointing to split debug information files when `split-debuginfo=packed` or `unpacked`.
+Does nothing when debuginfo is embedded with the compiled executables or libraries
 - `diagnostics` - apply remappings to printed compiler diagnostics

 ## Cargo